fluid-cloudnative/fluid/docs/en/samples/tieredstore_config.md

 Before Alluxio launched, Fluid will firstly sort the levels according to `mediumtype`, and storages with higher I/O throughput will get higher priority.
 That is, Fluid will sort tieredstores in the following orders: "MEM" < "SSD" < "HDD".

+> Note: Alluxio uses a different way to report its capacity usage when using multi-tier configuration.
-> Note: For now, multi-tier configuration may lead to some issue like unexpected `Cached` and `CachedPercentage` in Dataset
+> For now, this will lead to some inaccuracy when showing `Dataset.Cached` and `Dataset.CachedPercentage` in Fluid.